amithub29/resume-webpage/README.md

 3. The **Lambda function**, written in Python, interacts with **DynamoDB** to fetch the view count.
 4. The view count is returned to the frontend and displayed to the user.

+## Terraform Setup

+To avoid hard coding bucket names and DynamoDB table names, an `initialize.sh` script is created.
+This script fetches the necessary parameters from AWS SSM Parameter Store and uses them to configure the `backend.hcl` file through Terraform's partial configuration feature.
+This setup ensures that the remote backend is properly configured without exposing sensitive information.

 ## CI/CD Pipeline

 The CI/CD pipeline is configured using **GitHub Actions** to automate the deployment process.
 Every commit to the `main` branch triggers the workflow defined in `.github/workflows/deploy.yml`, which:

 - **Checks out the repository.**
 - **Syncs the content to the S3 bucket.**
 - **Invalidates the CloudFront cache** to ensure changes are reflected immediately.